-The Village relies heavily on elastic, or economically sensitive, revenue sources such as sales tax.
-Due to the sensitivity of these revenues, the Village funds capital on a pay-as-you-go basis rather than incurring debt whenever possible.
-This provides the Village greater flexibility to direct resources to maintaining vital services rather than debt payments in the event of an unforeseen drop in resources.
-The only exceptions to this are the Knowles Road water tower completed in FY2021, and Fire Station #3 anticipated to be completed in early FY2022.
+The Village relies heavily on elastic, or economically sensitive, revenue sources such as Sales Tax, Amusement Tax and Food & Beverage Tax.
+Due to the sensitivity of these revenues, the Village strives to fund capital on a pay-as-you-go basis rather than incurring debt.
+This provides the Village greater flexibility to direct resources to maintaining vital services rather than debt payments in the event of an unforeseen drop in resources as was the case with the pandemic.
+The only exceptions to this are the Knowles Road water tower completed in FY2021, and Fire Station #3 completed in FY2022.
 These were funded by a low-interest IEPA loan and a bank loan respectively.